center-for-threat-informed-defense/attack-flow/docs/ceo_scenario.md

     <td>T1133–External Remote Services</td>
     <td>
       <ul>
-        <li>Horoscope.com does not have Kubernetes console, but does have other external remote services, including SSH and Django console.</li>
+        <li>Horoscope does not have Kubernetes console, but does have other external remote services, including SSH and Django console.</li>
         <li>All external remote services have password authentication but do not have 2FA.</li>
       </ul>
     </td>